-Wheat germ agglutinin (WGA) was purchased from Sigma-Aldrich (article-no.: L9640) as lyophilized powder and used without further purification.
+Wheat germ agglutinin (WGA) was purchased from Sigma-Aldrich (article-no.: L9640) as lyophilised powder and used without further purification.
 The doubly spin-labelled tetravalent ligand (1) was synthesised in the lab of Valentin Wittmann.
-Details of synthesis and characterisation will be published elsewhere.
+Details of synthesis and characterisation can be found in Rohse et al. (2020)).
 For the WGA-ligand samples investigated in this study solutions of WGA and the tetravalent ligand were prepared separately in deionised water.
 The protein concentration of the WGA solution was determined spectrophotometrically.

 WGA-ligand samples were prepared by mixing WGA and ligand solutions resulting in a 2:1 molar excess of WGA compared to the ligand referring to the final sample volume.
-The 2-fold excess on protein was chosen to prevent free, unbound ligand in solution.
-The sample solution was lyophilised and the resulting powder was dissolved in D2O (Magnisolv, Cas-no.: 7789200, article: S571556621) and 20 % (v/v) deuterated glycerin (Sigma-Aldrich, lot-no. MBBB5255, article: 447498-1G) as cryoprotectant.
-Unless stated otherwise we used a sample concentration of 160 μM WGA and 80 μM ligand.
-60 μL of solution were filled into 3 mm outer diameter quartz sample tubes (ER 221 TUB/2, Part No. E221003), shock-frozen in liquid nitrogen before measurement and placed in the probe head precooled to 50 K. Samples were stored at -80 °C with unfreezing avoided.
+The 2-fold excess on protein was chosen to prevent a free, unbound ligand in solution.
+The sample solution was lyophilised and the resulting powder was dissolved in D2O (Magnisolv, Cas-no.: 7789200, article: S571556621) and 20 % (v/v) deuterated glycerin (Sigma-Aldrich, lotno.
+MBBB5255, article: 447498-1G) as cryoprotectant.
+Unless stated otherwise we used a sample concentration of 160 μM WGA and 80 μM ligand; 60 μL of solution was filled into 3 mm outer diameter quartz sample tubes (ER 221 TUB/2, part no. E221003), shock-frozen in liquid nitrogen before measurement and placed in the probe head precooled to 50 K. Samples were stored at -80 °C with unfreezing avoided.